 But in the meantime, here are some handy tips if you want to try panning when photographing moving objects…

 - Tip 1.
 If you can’t get your shutter speed low enough without over-exposing the picture, try reducing your camera’s ISO setting to its lowest point.

 - Tip 2.
 If after lowering your camera's ISO you still can't get a slow enough shutter speed to blur motion, get yourself a couple of Neutral Density filters which act like sunglasses for your camera they lower light levels and make everything darker.
 A polarising filter will have a similar effect.

 - Tip 3.
 Don’t be tempted to increase speed of a moving object by panning in the opposite direction - that will blur the subject beyond recognition.
 There are ways round this but they’re very advanced.

 To learn more about composition and lighting, watch our Photography Videos and read more free tips like these.

-For more information on digital photography courses or one-to-one training days, contact us now.
+For more information on our Ultimate Beginners Course or one-to-one training days, contact us now.